DragonsDom/website/amenities.md

 ## Local Food - Zmajevac

 Organic, free range chicken (3€ per 10) and duck (10€ per 10) eggs, plus bread and rabbit meat (hare) from a homestead in Zmajevac.
+There are a selection of ducks, including [muscovy](https://www.growingwildroots.com/benefits-keeping-muscovy-ducks/).

 During the harvest season they also have marmalades, fruit syrups, home made cosmetics and tinctures.

-BTC accepted.
+Bitcoin (lightning network) accepted.
 Contact a Dragon for details.

 ## Local Food - Batina